View our list of providers below, click 'Learn More' to find out additional information about them.

 Previous work has included a year-long chaplaincy internship at Friendship Village Chesterfield, a local retirement community, and various unpaid positions in organizations for people with disabilities and their families.

-Hannah has received her Counseling M.A. from Covenant Theological Seminary, in St. Louis, MO, as well as an M.A. in Educational Psychology.
+Hannah has received her Counseling M.A. from Covenant Theological Seminary, in St. Louis, MO, as well as an M.A. in Educational Ministries.
 She completed her B.A. in psychology in Union University, in Jackson, TN.

 Jennifer is a provisionally licensed professional counselor working under the supervision of Lou Faggetti, MA, LPC.
 Jennifer currently holds a Master of Arts degree in Professional Counseling from Lindenwood University, as well as, a Bachelor of Science degree in Elementary Education from Evangel University.
 Jennifer is an active member of the American Counseling Association.